nmckenzie22/nmckenzie22.github.io/README.md

 ## Exploratory Data Analysis
-Research Question: How does education affect income at the county level in the United States?
+Here we explore some of the most interesting trends in our data.
+Please refer to our notebook to explore the findings in greater depth that helped answer our research question: How does education affect income at the county level in the United States?

-To begin exploring the relationship between education and income, we conducted a thorough Exploratory Data Analysis (EDA) using a dataset containing U.S. county-level data on per capita personal income from 2019 to 2021, along with educational attainment rates for associate’s and bachelor’s degrees.

-⸻

-3. Summary Statistics

-Using the summary() function, we obtained descriptive statistics (mean, median, min, max, etc.) for all numerical variables.
-	•	Purpose: This provides a general sense of distribution, central tendency, and variation in the data.

-📌 Insert: Summary statistics output

-To better understand the structure of our dataset, we reviewed the variable types and key summary statistics across all 3,006 U.S. counties.

-**Dataset Overview**
+To quickly summarise our data set statistics we are showing key findings below:

-The dataset includes 10 columns: 3 nominal identifiers (county FIPS, state, county name) and 7 ratio-scale variables covering income and education metrics.
+**Dataset Overview**: The dataset includes 10 columns: 3 nominal identifiers (county FIPS, state, county name) and 7 ratio-scale variables covering income and education metrics.

-**Income Distribution**

-Per capita personal income increased steadily from a mean of $45,947 in 2019 to $53,308 in 2021.

-Income is right-skewed with a 2021 maximum of $318,297, indicating a few high-income counties disproportionately pulling up the average.
+**Income Distribution**: Per capita personal income increased steadily from a mean of $45,947 in 2019 to $53,308 in 2021.
+Income is also right-skewed with a 2021 maximum of $318,297, indicating a few high-income counties disproportionately pulling up the average.

-**Education Statistics**

-Associate degree percentages range from a minimum of ~0% to a maximum over 80%, with a median around ~30%.
+**Education Statistics**: Associate degree percentages range from a minimum of ~0% to a maximum over 80%, with a median around ~30%.
 Bachelor’s degree percentages show an even wider spread, ranging up to nearly 76% in some counties, with a median around 33%.
 Raw degree counts vary massively—some counties have just a few hundred degree holders, while the largest counties exceed 1–2 million.

 These distributions reaffirm our earlier visual findings: education levels and income vary drastically across counties, setting the stage to analyze how tightly they are connected.